patterniha/QQ-Tunnel/README.md

 `send_domain`: the domain that point to other server, for example for server-1 this is nb.example.com

-`recv_domain`: the domain that you expect to receive, this is other side send_domain, so for example for server-1 this is na.example.com
+`recv_domains`: list of domains that the other side can use for send_domain.

 `h_in_address`: UDP listen address that receive data from hysteria/kcp/wireguard..., in the side that you run hysteria/kcp/wireguard/... client you should set this address as endpoint (target address) in your